sonic-net/sonic-mgmt/ansible/doc/README.new.testbed.Configuration.md

 - endport - find this in ifconfig on your testbed server
 - vlanID (range) - if you have 32 ports, the range is from the lowest VlanID you defined +31, totaling 32 ports

+### docker_registry section:
+**USAGE**: /vars/docker_registry.yml

+The docker registry container 3 pieces of information:

+1. docker_registry_host
+2. docker_registry_username
+3. docker_registry_password

+If you already have this information set up, you can choose to leave this section blank and the script will skip this section.

 # Testbed Processing Script